- A good credit score typically falls between 670 and 739, but the range can fluctuate based on the scoring model.

 Typically, higher scores indicate less risk to lenders.
 Lower scores could indicate a greater risk.

 We’ll discuss the benefits of a good score in detail below.
-In the meantime, let’s take a look at how good credit scores are rated on the two most common credit scoring models: the FICO® Score and VantageScore® models.
+First, let’s take a look at how good credit scores are rated on the two most common credit scoring models: the FICO® Score and VantageScore® models.

 What is a good FICO® credit score?